aliuosio/mage2.docker/README.md

     * [mage2tv/magento-cache-clean](https://github.com/mage2tv/magento-cache-clean)

 ### Todos
-* connect to MySQL using socket
+* connect to MariaDB using sockets
 * exchange install.sh with extra docker container for magento 2 installation
 * exchange sampledata.sh with extra docker container for magento 2 sampledata installation
 * add instructions to README for adding existing projects to this Docker Stack